tarantool/doc/doc/book/app_server/luajit_memprof.rst

 Usage of the profiler is two-fold:

 1.  :ref:`Collect <profiler_usage_get>` a binary profile of allocations,
-    reallocations, and deallocations in memory related to Lua VM (further, *binary memory profile* or *binary profile* for short).
+    reallocations, and deallocations in memory related to Lua (further, *binary memory profile* or *binary profile* for short).
 2.  :ref:`Parse <profiler_usage_parse>` the binary profile collected and get
     a human-readable profiling report.